1975 Norton Commando MK3 Rebuild Story

 In the end the motor turned out well:

 In general the gearbox was in good condition.
 Bearings & seals were replaced.
 The kickstart shaft was shot so I purchased a new assembly.
 Quite a few expensive parts were missing from the gearbox outer cover including the kickstart.
 I ended up spending a lot on the gearbox due to expensive missing parts.
 Also I broke the cam plate gear during assembly so I had to buy another one.
-To see a list of parts purchased with dollar amounts on the gearbox look here.

 In the MK111 gearbox I found it a lot harder to align the quadrant and camplate than the earlier gearboxes.
 It took me 3 times to get it right.